Discover commerce and social trends, and learn from industry pioneers – join our global in-person roadshow which touches down in five cities!

 1. Drive traffic to product pages with UGC

 The beauty of UGC is its versatility.
 Brands can share glowing reviews and flattering photos across a variety of platforms and meet customers where they are.
-But the ultimate goal is to lure customers to your product pages, and increase your add-to-cart rate.
+But the ultimate goal is to lure more customers to your product pages, because more site visitors mens higher add-to-cart rate.
+Some ways include:

 Whichever outlet you choose, make sure product page calls to action (CTAs) are prominent.
 These examples from Glossier and Brooklinen show how it’s done with cleverly and intentionally leveraged UGC, coupled with clear CTAs: